hafizas101/Master-s-thesis/README.md

 This repository holds the code and results for my Master's thesis available on [Overleaf](https://www.overleaf.com/7453397376mnbqbhttzczd).
 The video demo of this project is in results directory.

 ## Detection and Localization Code
 Download and extract 'weather_data.zip' file from https:.
 It contains test portion of UA-DETRAC dataset data and annotation folders according to weather categories defined by the authors of this dataset.
+Download weights file from https://drive.google.com/file/d/18Y2f61mW0sq4jHBAjaYkgDNf-uMa4nfV/view?usp=sharing and place it in /yolo_files/ directory.
 The files corresponding to this part are 'yolov3_process.ipynb', 'detector.py' and 'detector_help.py'.
 - yolov3_process.ipynb: Jupyter notebook to run detection and measure Average Precision (AP) for a weather portion.
 - detector.py: Input the method and weather which you want to process.
 The running command for this file is: